JonathanZWhite/less-in-practice/README.md

 ##Style

+####IDs vs Classes
+If a style is used only *once* on the page use an ID otherwise use a class.
+If you are not sure, go with a class instead of ID.

 ####Naming Conventions
 Class names should be kept short and use dashes to seperate words.
 As a rule of thumb, try keep your class numbers under 2 words, 3 max.